mostafa-ehab22/Bankist-Website/README.md

 - **CSS3**: Styling, layout, Flexbox, and Grid
 - **JavaScript ES6**: Core functionality, including event handling, DOM manipulation, and performance optimizations

-## Acknowledgments

-- **Jonas Schmedtmann**: Inspiration and teaching the concepts used in this project.